-The mission of Academy at the Lakes is to be: a learning community of shared values dedicated to the success of each individual at school, in the community, and in the world.
+The mission of Academy at the Lakes is to be the following: a learning community of shared values dedicated to the success of each individual at school, in the community, and in the world.
 We celebrate the love of learning and the joy in the journey.
-The Student Support Services Team (SSST) seeks to meet this mission by creating an environment focused on the "success of each individual" with the lens of understanding that success may and will look different for each student.
+The Student Support Team (SST) seeks to meet this mission by creating an environment focused on the "success of each individual" with the lens of understanding that success may look different for each student.
 We celebrate these differences and provide the necessary support to help each individual develop into a lifelong learner to the best of their ability.

-Social/Emotional Support:
+Social/Emotional Support

-The mission of the Academy at the Lakes counseling program is to empower all students to reach their potential in academic, personal, and social/emotional development.
-The counseling department aims to help students build developmentally appropriate coping, social interaction, and friendship skills.
-The counselor will consult and collaborate with faculty, staff, and families to help students navigate their lower division years.
-Counseling services will also include prevention and/or intervention activities to meet students' needs through counseling and skill building.
-Counseling services are available on a drop-in basis, or by referral from student, parent, teacher or administrator.
-Students may be referred to other school support services or outside professionals as needed.
+The mission of the Academy at the Lakes counseling program is to empower all students to reach their full potential in academic, social, and emotional development.
+Our counseling department is dedicated to helping students develop age-appropriate coping, problem-solving, and social skills.
+The counselor will consult and collaborate with faculty, staff, and families to support students through their lower division years.
+This support includes prevention and intervention activities designed to address students' needs through counseling and skill-building.
+Counseling services are available on a dropin basis or by referral from a student, parent, teacher, or administrator.
+When necessary, students may be referred to other school support personnel or outside professionals.